 · The people thanked God (by saying Amen when Ezra blessed the LORD).

-· They prayed (by lifting up their hands).
+· The people prayed (by lifting up their hands).

-· They worshipped (by bowing down before Him).
+· The people worshipped (by bowing down before Him).

 Also Jeshua, Bani, Sherebiah, Jamin, Akkub, Shabbethai, Hodijah, Maaseiah, Kelita, Azariah, Jozabad, Hanan, Pelaiah, and the Levites, helped the people to understand the Law; and the people stood in their place.
 So they read distinctly from the book, in the Law of God; and they gave the sense, and helped them to understand the reading.

 i.
 Understanding needs to be the first goal of any preacher or teacher.
-When I stand to teach God’s people, there are some things that I always need to remember:
+When a preacher stands before God’s people, there are some things to remember:

-· If you leave knowing five helpful hints to a better life, but do not have a greater understanding of God’s Word, I have failed.
+· If people leave knowing five helpful hints to a better life, but do not have a greater understanding of God’s word, the preacher has failed.

-· If you leave having been amused by humor, entertained by anecdotes, or captivated by dramatic stories, but do not have a greater understanding of God’s Word, I have failed.
+· If people leave having been amused by humor, entertained by anecdotes, or captivated by dramatic stories, but do not have a greater understanding of God’s word, the preacher has failed.

-· If you leave motivated to action, or praying a prayer, but it is not based on a greater understanding of God’s Word, I have failed.
+· If people leave motivated to action, or praying a prayer, but this is not based on a greater understanding of God’s word, the preacher has failed.

-· If you leave admiring me, but do not have a greater understanding of God’s Word, I have failed – and will be accountable before God for my failure.
+· If people leave admiring the preacher, but do not have a greater understanding of God’s word, the preacher has failed – and will be held to account before God.

 ii.
 Second, because it was first written in a different language, in a different culture, in a different place, and at a far distant time.
 Teachers help us understand it all in our own day.